 Jeremy Ficca

-Jeremy Ficca is an architect based in Pittsburgh, Pa., where he is an Associate Professor in the School of Architecture at Carnegie Mellon University.
-Jeremy’s current work operates at the intersection of materiality and technology and is interested in transitions toward post-carbon architecture.
-This work explores the expansive role material practices play in informing the rapport we have with materials and the environments we inhabit.
+Jeremy Ficca is an Associate Professor in the School of Architecture at Carnegie Mellon University, where he serves as the Associate Head for Design Fundamentals.
+His work operates at the intersection of materiality and technology, investigating transitions toward post-carbon architecture.
+This research explores the expansive role material practices play in informing our rapport with both the materials we use and the environments we inhabit.

 This studio introduces integrated architectural design as the synthesis of disparate elements, demands and desires.
 It situates architecture as a technological, cultural and environmental process that is inherently contingent and entangled yet tethered to a historical project of autonomy.